 Though Jars Ceramistes is a family-run company that’s been around since 1857, their tableware is perfectly suited to contemporary needs.
 Their ceramics are very hard-wearing, able to resist cracks, fading, and the stress of dishwashers and microwaves.
 This is a result of an energy-saving manufacturing process that fires only once at 1285°C rather than the standard three times.
 Jars factories also recycle all the water and heat used in production, keeping waste and pollution to an absolute minimum.
-This cereal bowl from the Maguelone range has a slightly irregular round shape that has a windswept look and Jars' signature crackled glaze.
+This pasta plate from the Maguelone range has a slightly irregular round shape that has a windswept look and Jars' signature crackled glaze.
 The non-porous glaze has a varied hue that emphasises the purity of handmade stoneware.

 'Restaurants love Jars plates, bowls and cups because they can go through the dishwasher multiple times a day but still maintain their lustre—and they look lovely when mixed with multiple colours from a range.'